ietf-wg-masque/draft-ietf-masque-connect-udp-listen/draft-ietf-masque-connect-udp-listen.md

 # Operational Considerations

-When moving traffic between uncompressed and compressed contexts, the effective MTU will change.
+When moving traffic between uncompressed and compressed Context IDs, the effective MTU will change.
 This can hinder Datagram Packetization Layer PMTU Discovery (DPLPMTUD) between the client and the target
 {{?DPLPMTUD=RFC8899}}.
 To avoid that, if an endpoint intends to use